adr/adr.github.io/index.md

 - Method selection and tailoring in DPR, the [Design Practice Repository (DPR)](https://socadk.github.io/design-practice-repository/) on GitHub and the [Design Practice Reference](https://leanpub.com/dpr), a corresponding LeanPub e-Book.
 Architectural decision capturing is positioned as one of the essential activities in DPR.

 <!-- - [Work by Daniel Popescu](https://scholar.google.com/citations?user=dASv28sAAAAJ) -->

+## Contribute

+To improve this page, head to <https://github.com/adr/adr.github.io>, edit `index.md`, and submit a pull request.